ahelal/ansible-zabbix/README.md

 ### Standalone
 Simplest installation and is the default of this playbook.
-Deploy Zabbix server,Zabbix Frontend and the DB one the same host.Most probably that can handle at least a couple of hundreds hosts if deployed on reasonable server.
+Deploy Zabbix server, Frontend and the DB one the same host.
+Most probably that can handle at least a couple of hundreds hosts if deployed on reasonable server.
+And I would recommand to play with that first

 ### Distributed
 Deploy components on different hosts.
-A common design is to deploy DB on a host, fronetend on another and a central server.
+A common design is to deploy Zabbix server on a host.
+DB on another and fronetend on another.
 Then, if needed N proxy servers.
 Depending on your use you might want to deploy with different settings

+By changing the following varaibles you can manage what to deploy on your host.

 ```zabbix_server_install : True``` Deploy  zabbix 'server' or ‘proxy‘